ml-lab/ComputerVision-HW2/README.md

 ![ransac wall1 and wall3](results/wall3_ssift_affine_ransac_with_wall1.png)
 ![stitch wall1 and wall3](results/wall3_ssift_affine_stitch_with_wall1.png)

-### RANSAC and Stitching using Perspective and SSD
+### RANSAC and Stitching using Perspective and SSIFT
 bikes1 and bikes2
 ![ransac bikes1 and bikes2](results/bikes2_ssift_perspective_ransac_with_bikes1.png)
 ![stitch bikes1 and bikes2](results/bikes2_ssift_perspective_stitch_with_bikes1.png)